lfortin/node-os-monitor/README.md

 [![NPM](https://nodei.co/npm/os-monitor.png)](https://nodei.co/npm/os-monitor/)

-A very simple monitor for the built-in `os` module in Node.js.
+A very simple monitor for the built-in `os`, `fs` modules in Node.js.

-Allows you to observe some OS parameters, such as free memory available or load average.
+Allows you to observe some OS parameters, such as free memory available, load average or free disk space.

 ## Installation